gcharwat/dynqbf/README.md

 Additional (interesting) options:

-    --enumerate		enumerate all minterms (outermost, existential quantifier, if instance is SAT) --seed <s>		fix seed to obtain reproducable benchmark results -o <ordering>		configure variable ordering in BDDs (min-cut, max-bag and max-clause are currently experimental) --output <module>      quiet, progress (more info), debug (most info) -h			see the help for a complete list of all available options
+    --enumerate		   : Enumerate all minterms (outermost, existential quantifier, if instance is SAT) --seed <s>		   : Fix seed to obtain reproducable benchmark results -o <ordering>	   : Configure variable ordering in BDDs (min-cut, max-bag and max-clause are currently experimental)
+    --output <module>      : Quiet, progress (more info), debug (most info) -h			   : See the help for a complete list of all available options